Respecting the Strength of Her Brothers

 But the one-sided peace won’t last forever.
 Even the dregs of chivalry will soon be drained dry.
 And when it happens, it will happen fast and hard.
 The dog was never chained, to begin with.

-Don’t put your daughters in a position where they are naive about the strength of men and the respect it deserves.
+Don’t put your daughters in a position where they are naive about the strength of men and the respect that strength deserves.
+God gave her a father and brothers so she could learn this lesson in a safe environment.